sushiroll4093/clone/Production-Start.md

 Dependency Installation
 ==========

 Canvas requires Ruby 2.1.
 A minimum version of 2.1.6 is recommended.
+Ruby 2.3 is not currently supported.

 External dependencies
 -----------